Chayanon-Ninyawee/42-c-tester/README.md

 )
 ```

-The generated C code will contain an array initialized with the supplied data.
+The generated C code contains an array initialized with the supplied data.

 For example: